 The Company rigorously identifies projects for resource conservation and improvement in the work methodologies, that can have an overall impact on the quality, environment and occupational health and safety of the employees.
-Various projects have been undertaken last year which include automation of new product processes, installation of new environmental monitoring devices such as VOC meters, automated packing machines to reduce the stress and fatigue of workmen.
+Various projects have been undertaken which include automation of new product processes, installation of scrubbing systems, automated packing machines to reduce the stress and fatigue of workmen.

 The Company is committed to maintain its operations and workplace free from incidents and significant risk to the health & safety of its stakeholders through improved engineering practices, channels of communication, safety awareness, robust checking systems and sound training practices.
-In this connection, the Company has launched initiatives for closer cooperation with Workers through well designed programmes for teamwork.
-This has resulted in closer cooperation as well as solving of various issues.